Remembering Jerry Duerksen: Property manager, philanthropist dies at 72

 “I think he mentioned that to all of us,” Dawn said.

-During the Gazette-Times interview Dawn was taking notes, assembling word choice that fit Jerry.
+During a recent interview with the Gazette-Times, Dawn was taking notes, assembling word choices that fit Jerry.

 “Calm, giving, loyal, unimpeachable integrity, loving, trust and patience,” she said.